allypalanzi/happening/README.md

 ### Get Sassy

 We're using Sass.
 Read up [here](http://www.sass-lang.com).
 To edit any styles, you'll probably be going into _app.scss.

 To Compile:

 1. Open Terminal
-2. gem install sass
+2. `gem install sass` (You should only do this the first time)
-3. sass --watch sass:css
+3. `sass --watch sass:css`

 This opens Sass watch and will compile to CSS when you make changes.
 Kthxbai.